hindman/optopus/README.md

 acquires an alternative default value from an upstream source, its status can change from being required on the command line to optional.

-Optopus will not try to support direct integration with configuration parsing
+Argle will not try to support direct integration with configuration parsing
 libraries: the universe of config files types and config parsing libraries is too large for that.

-Instead, Optopus will allow users to combine configuration data and command-line arguments with minimal hassle.
+Instead, Argle will allow users to combine configuration data and command-line arguments with minimal hassle.
 There are two key issues here:

 - A convenient mechanism to take preferences into account during argument